 Your device is full of sensors, these small components that help your smartphone accomplish many of its functions.
 However, there is a possibility that some of these sensors may stop functioning properly and, as a result, cause you a bit of trouble.
-Hence, today we are going to show you how to calibrate those sensors in order to keep your phone functioning.
+Hence, today we are going to show you how to calibrate sensors on Android in order to keep your phone functioning.

 As always, before we move on with our tips, feel free to read some related articles: